 I’ve reviewed all the novels published to date in this series at The Quirke series of Dublin crime novels from Benjamin Black.
+They all feature gorgeous prose.
 For a view of Dublin from another Irish novelist, see From Tana French, a brilliant and satisfying novel of suspense.

 You might also enjoy my posts:

 - 20 excellent standalone mysteries and thrillers